Select your language

 2.17.
 Not contact the authors directly without the permission of the journal.

 2.18.
-Bear in mind that the editor is looking to them for subject knowledge, good judgement, and an honest and fair assessment of the strengths and weaknesses of the work and the manuscript.
+Bear in mind that the editor is looking to them for subject knowledge, good judgment, and an honest and fair assessment of the strengths and weaknesses of the work and the manuscript.

 2.19.
 Be objective and constructive in their reviews and provide feedback that will help the authors to improve their manuscript.